SomeOddCodeGuy/WilmerAI/README.md

   here?", and if the answer is 'yes' then kick off a wikipedia workflow, or if 'no' then kick off a workflow that just hits LLMs.

+- **MCP Server Tool Integration using MCPO:** New and experimental support for MCP server tool calling using MCPO, allowing tool use mid-workflow.
+Information can be found [in the Readme](Public/modules/README_MCP_TOOLS.md).

 ## Maintainer's Note:

 > This is a passion project that is being supported in my free time.
 I do not have the ability to contribute to this